TV Tropes Needs Your Help

 - Contemptible Cover/Covers Always Lie: The North American box art◊.
 It even got a throwback in Mega Man 9.

-- Early-Installment Weirdness: Plenty of it.
+- Early Installment Weirdness: Plenty of it.
 Let's see: There's a point system, only six Robot Masters, small, sparse stages, the Boss Corridors are longer and contain enemies, weapon and energy items look different than they do in later games, no E-Tanks, no password function, Mercy Invincibility won't protect you from the Spikes Of Doom, after defeating each boss, you have to grab an orb (which the Japanese manual implies to be the robot's "central core", or as later supplementary material would use, IC chip) to finish the stage proper, Mega Man doesn't even teleport out afterwards, there's no "Weapon Get" screen, Wily's lair is a robot factory instead of a castle with a skull motif, it doesn't have a map screen, the Robot Master rematches are sprinkled throughout its stages instead of being collected in a teleporter room, and the Wily Machine is the Final Boss rather than being a penultimate boss in the other games.
-Also, half of the weapons were thrown rather than being shot out of the Mega Buster, there are no Rush items, and Mega Man does not jump higher underwater.
+Also, half of the weapons were thrown rather than being shot out of the Mega Buster, there are no Rush items, Collectible powerups reappear when you leave the screen and return (thank goodness!), Mega Man's movement is slightly slippery and he does not jump higher underwater.
 Phew!

 - Eternal Engine: Elec Man's stage.